whompus/notes/K8s/cka.md

 Kubelet automatically creates static pods from YAML manifests located in the manifest path on the node.

+Usually stored in `/etc/kubernetes/manifests`.
+Can see that by viewing `kubelet.service` in the `--pod-manifest-path` or view it in `kubeconfig.yaml` under `staticPodPath`.

+**IMPORTANT**: when trying to figure out where the pod is, look at the node that it is on.
+Generally ,the pod config will be somewhere on that node.
+You can check that by doing `ps -ef |  grep /usr/bin/kubelet` and looking for the congif location: `--config=/var/lib/kubelet/config.yaml`.
+Then you can `grep -i staticpod /var/lib/kubelet/config.yaml` to find the static pod config location.
+It doesn't necessaril;y need to be `/etc/kubernetes/manifests`, it can be another location.

 [Lesson Reference](assets/using_static_pods.pdf)

+DaemonSets vs. Static Pods:

+Static pods created by the kubelet, DaemonSets created by the Kube-API server (DaemontSet controller)

+Static Pods deploy control plane components as Static Pods, while Daemonsets deploy monitoring Agents, logging agents on nodes.

+**Both ignored by kube-scheduler**

 ### Mirror Pods